-Frankly it scares me.
-In working with literally hundreds of small to medium-sized business over the past decade I have been terrified at how few of them take their business planning seriously.
+Frankly, it scares me.
+In working with literally hundreds of small to medium-sized businesses over the past decade I have been terrified at how few of them take their business planning seriously.
 Even more horrifying is that a fair number of them did not even have a business plan at all!
-Let me make this clear: sustained business success does not come from chance, fate or good luck.
-To run a successful and profitable company it is critical that you understand, implement and value the process of effective business planning.
-But rather than just jump up and down on my soap box, let me try to lay out for you a reasoned and well thought out case for why you should invest your time and energy in creating and maintaining a solid business plan.
+Let me make this clear: sustained business success does not come from chance, fate, or good luck.
+To run a successful and profitable company it is critical that you understand, implement, and value the process of effective business planning.
+But rather than just jump up and down on my soapbox, let me try to lay out for you a reasoned and well thought out case for why you should invest your time and energy in creating and maintaining a solid business plan.

 - Planning sets direction

 One of the top three reasons why companies fail and go bankrupt is the lack of a vivid and detailed vision for the future of the company.
 Because they are not clear on where they are going, how they will compete in the marketplace, what they truly want to accomplish – they lose their way, stumble and fall… and cannot get back up.
 For the past several years I have been leading special one-day business strategy seminars for CEOs of companies from 2 million and 500 million dollars.
 At the end of the day, I always ask the assembled group; “what do you believe are the top three challenges facing your company?’
 With a total of more than 700 CEOs to date, the number one answer by a wide margin is: “I have not done a good enough job of setting a strong and clear direction for my people.”
 The answer to this dilemma: a detailed and specific business plan that is very well communicated throughout the entire organization.